catalystcomputing/DSIoT-Python-sessions/Session5/SessionNotes.md

 ### Anaconda installation

+- The code in this session will work with either 32 bit or 64 bit versions
 - All code assumes Python 2.7
 - Anaconda installation give 300+ libraries and a package installation and maintenance